Cardio-AI/cmr-domain-adaptation/README.md

 # How to use:

-This repository splits the source code into
+This repository splits the source code into:
 - interactive notebooks (/notebooks),
 - python source modules (/src) and
 - the experiment related files such as the experiment configs (/reports) or trained models (/models).